2023-2024 U Got Brains Champion Schools Program General Guidelines

-The goal of this program is to partner with teens from schools across our state to raise awareness of teen driving safety and to reduce teen driving injuries and deaths.
+This program aims to partner with teens from schools across our state to raise awareness of teen driving safety and reduce teen driving injuries and deaths.
 Please follow the guidelines below as you develop your project.
 Contact us at email@example.com if you have any questions.

 - We encourage you to utilize various forms of media to spread the word about your Champion Schools Project.
 A sample press release is included online at JerseyDrives.com under the Media & Promotion section on the Tools for School page.

-- Don’t forget to use websites and social media to increase the profile of your project and as a way to measure impact of your project.
-Please post a picture and an article about your school’s selection as a Champion School and link JerseyDrives.com on your school and community websites.
+- Don’t forget to use websites and social media to increase the reach of your project and as a way to measure the impact of your project.

-- Research shows that parental involvement is key to new drivers’ safety on the road.
+- Research shows that parental involvement is critical to new drivers’ safety on the road.
 Teens who say their parents set rules and monitor their driving in a helpful and supportive way are half as likely to be in a crash.
 Extra credit will be given to schools that have a NJM Share the Keys program.
-For more information visit, https://www.njm.com/share-the-keys
+For more information, visit https://www.njm.com/share-the-keys

-- In order to enhance the U Got Brains Champion Schools Program, we will implement an evaluation component.
-Schools will be asked to participate in this evaluation of the program to the best of their ability.
+- In order to enhance the U Got Brains Champion Schools Program, schools will be asked to participate in an evaluation of the program.

 - Documentation of your work and its impact on your school and community is an integral part of this project.
 Be creative!
-Include any photos, videos, printed materials, surveys, questionnaires, pledge sheets and newspaper articles along with your written reports.
+Include any photos, videos, printed materials, surveys, focus group results, questionnaires, pledge sheets, and newspaper articles along with your written reports.

 - Please remember to credit and include the logos for the Brain Injury Alliance of New Jersey (BIANJ), as well as the program’s funder, New Jersey Division of Highway Traffic Safety, and our founding sponsor, NJM Insurance Group.
 Visit the Tools for Schools section on the Champion Schools page at JerseyDrives.com for more details and to obtain the organizations’ logos.

-- The Virtual Awards Project Showcase will take place on May 27, 2021.
-School representation is mandatory.
+- The Awards Project Showcase will take place in May 2024.

 Clearly state the objective of your project.